Back to Blog

 Key features:

-• AI-powered automation: Use IBM Watson for automated closed captioning, keyword-based search, and video analytics
+• AI-powered video automation: Use Watson AI for automated captioning, analytics, and searchable video transcripts.

-• Scalable global delivery: Reach large audiences through multi-CDN infrastructure with worldwide coverage
+• Global content delivery: Reach large audiences through a multi-CDN infrastructure for worldwide streaming.

 Source: IBM